apace7/local_volume_database/docs/source/usage.rst

 * _ll = lower limt at  5% confidence/credible interval
 * _ul = upper limit at 95% confidence/credible interval (some are at 5sigma, 90% or 84%, but the goal is to make it consistent)

 The format for the reference columns is author last name + ADS bibcode.
-The author's last name has special characters removed but the capitalization is unchanged.
+The author's last name has special characters removed, but the capitalization is unchanged.
 There is an associated bibtex file (latex/lvdb.bib) that includes all references in the database.

 There are two extra tables: data/pm_overview.csv and data/j_factor.csv.
-The former is a compilation of systemic proper motion measurements for dwarf galaxies in the Local Group and the latter is a collection of J-factor measurements.
+The former is a compilation of systemic proper motion measurements for dwarf galaxies in the Local Group, and the latter is a collection of J-factor measurements.
 Both are collections of measurements (the other tables have one measurement per system).
 The pm_overview table includes most proper motion literature measurements of dwarf galaxies and HFCSS.
-The j-factor table includes some literature j-factor measurements, mostly from A. B. Pace.
+The J-factor table includes some literature J-factor measurements, mostly from A. B. Pace.
 This is not complete for literature measurements.

 pm_overview.csv: LVDB key, LVDB reference, ADS bibcode, proper motion measurements (full columns = pmra, pmra_em, pmra_ep, pmdec, pmdec_em, pmdec_ep, pmra_pmdec_corr) [the units are mas/yr expect for the unitless corrleation column], method [current options include=GAIA_EDR3, GAIA_DR2, Ground, HST_Ground, HST, GAIA_DR2_HST, HSC, SRG, GAIA_EDR3_HST, maser, GaiaHub], text citation, comments